 Government has released the Inspector-General for Emergency Management's (IGEM) Hazelwood Mine Fire Inquiry - Annual Report 2017 and Review of SKM Coolaroo Recycling Plant Fire report.

-Read the Victorian Government media release below.
+Read a summary of the Victorian Government media release below.

 14 December 2017